Those blue eyes are striking, and it’s natural to wonder if they mean something is wrong.

 Interstitial Keratitis

-All the same, note that the color of the eyes might remain blue for the rest of the dog’s life if it was exposed to the virus.
+Treatment helps the body heal, but the eyes may remain blue for the rest of the dog’s life even after recovery.

 Nuclear Sclerosis